Gender and relationship recognition

 In May 2018, the Victorian Parliament passed legislation that meant married transgender people no longer have to divorce in order to change the sex on their birth certificate.
 New South Wales has passed similar legislation.

 “Gender dysphoria” is a condition where a person’s sense of their own gender contradicts their biological sex.
-Hormonal treatment for gender dysphoria in young people involves two steps:
+Hormonal treatment for gender dysphoria in young people involves two stages; surgical intervention is the third stage:

 1 Stage one treatment: puberty blocking medication (fully reversible);